Select a Diagnosis

 When a person is experiencing mild depression and/or anxiety, their care is usually managed by their GP who might refer the patient for psychological therapy at the local IAPT service.
 The community mental health teams will provide GPs with advice and information if they are unclear about the care pathway for people with mild depression and/or anxiety.

 The community mental health teams operate a duty worker system to manage referrals.
 The duty will screen urgent and non-urgent referrals by contacting the patient, carer or referrer to gain a better understanding of the persons needs and the presenting risk to establish how best the team should respond.
 Urgent access to the home treatment team or inpatient admission is usually managed by the duty system for new presentations.
 If the community team believes that the person’s needs will be best met by our memory or care home support services the duty worker will direct the referrer to the appropriate team.
-GPs and other health and social care professionals can make direct referrals to the CAG’s memory services.
+GPs and other health and social care professionals can make direct referrals to the Directorate’s memory services.
 GPs and care home staff can directly refer to the specialist care home support teams.

 To ensure that referrals are dealt with responsively and that the right treatment and care is provided to meet the person’s needs, the following information should accompany the referral: